-Margaret Ryckebusch Labor Mural, Sixth and Spring Streets Educator and labor leader Margaret A. Duggan Ryckebusch (1940-1998) was a professor, department head, and union leader at Bristol Community College.
-Margaret was also a leader in the area's labor movement, serving on the New Bedford Central Labor Council and on the Advisory Committee of the Labor Education Center at the University of Massachusetts Dartmouth.
+Margaret Ryckebusch Labor Mural, Sixth and Spring Streets

+Educator and labor leader Margaret A.

+Duggan Ryckebusch (1940-1998) was a

+professor, department head, and union leader

+at Bristol Community College.
+Margaret was

+also a leader in the area's labor movement, serving on the New Bedford Central Labor Council and on the Advisory Committee of the Labor Education Center at the University of Massachusetts Dartmouth.
 Margaret is memorialized for her union work as part of this labor mural alongside other community activists.

+Valentina Almeida

+Cape Verdean American Veterans Association

+Memorial Hall

+The child of Cape Verdean immigrants, Valentina Almeida (1913-2009) is best known for her advocacy work with immigrants within the

 local Cape Verdean community.
 She assisted immigrants by facilitating all aspects of their transition to a new country.
 In 1998, the Cape Verdean government named Valentina an auxiliary vice consulate.
 Uncomfortable in the spotlight, Valentina was twice honored at testimonial banquets held at the Cape Verdean American Veterans Association Memorial Hall.